DJOmnimaga/Supersonic-Ball-HP/README.md

 # Supersonic-Ball-HP
 A 2D platformer where you guide a bouncing ball through a tunnel before the time runs out

-Version 1.00 for the HP Prime
+Version 1.00 for the HP Prime graphing calculators

 2013-2022 DJ Omnimaga Music